extremepayne/High-Score/README.md

 ## Contributing
 More than welcome!
 Please create issues/PRs for anything you think should be included that isn't.
 (Or bug/typo fixes, etc.)

-Note: This repo conforms to the following styleguides; please comply: [standard-readme](https://github.com/RichardLitt/standard-readme), [pep 257](https://www.python.org/dev/peps/pep-0257/) and [pep 8](https://www.python.org/dev/peps/pep-0008/).
+Note: This repo conforms to the following styleguides; please comply: [standard-readme](https://github.com/RichardLitt/standard-readme) and [black](https://github.com/ambv/black).

 ## License
 MIT License © Harrison Payne.
 See license in `LICENSE.md`